-Monomorium pharaonis is a very small species of ants.
-Workers are up to 3.5mm long, while queens (the only fertile females in the colony) 5-6mm.
+Pharaoh ant (Monomorium pharaonis) is a very small species of ants.
+The worker ants reach a length of up to 3 mm, while the queens (the only fertile females in the colony) measure 5-6mm.

-Nests are usually established in warm habitats, such as e.g. cracks in walls near heating systems, near water sources, which are actively brought to the nest by the gatherers.
-They thus increase its humidity.
+Nests are typically established in warm habitats such as cracks in walls near heating systems or close to water sources, which the foragers actively bring to the nest, thereby increasing its humidity.

-Workers of this species are completely sterile and the tasks assigned to them are determined by their age.
-Each healthy nest is full of all developmental stages such as eggs, larvae and pupae.
-Periodically it becomes too densely populated, which leads to swarms and colony division or the so-called budding.
+The workers of this species are completely sterile, and the tasks assigned to them are determined by their age.
+Every healthy nest contains all developmental stages, including eggs, larvae, and pupae.
+Periodically, the population density becomes too high, leading to swarming, colony division, or budding.

-Newly formed ant families collaborate and share food with others, creating a network of cities connected with each other by ant communication routes.
+Newly formed ant families cooperate and share food with others, creating a network of interconnected cities through ant trails.

 See the similarity with honeybees – the genus Apis and other social insects.